 With the world changing so rapidly in the 21st century, what is there left to believe in?
 Do traditional religions, science and philosophy still have anything left to offer — something that promises measurable hope?
 Are the words “faith,” “trust,” and “belief” still meaningful?
 Rev. Jim Willis believes that the next thrust of human evolution needs to be in the realm of the spirit; the human heart.
 He puts forth the argument that this step is natural and to be expected, because humankind is growing into a potential inherent since the beginnings of consciousness.

 The work has 200 entries covering both the secular and the religious.
-One hundred black-and-white photographs and illustrations accompany the text.
-The entries vary in length from several paragraphs on topics such as Dualism to the six-page Armageddon.
-Many end with a brief bibliography of sources.
+The entries vary on topics such as Dualism to the six-page Armageddon.
 Scientific articles include Earthquakes in various places, Ecological exploitation, and Plagues.
-The article Rapture is typical of the religious entries.
 It begins with biblical passages using the term; discusses the various problems or controversies, such as the nature of resurrected bodies; and compares Old Testament and New Testament views.
 Most of the articles dealing with religion cover Judaism, Christianity, and Islam, but other religions are also treated in such entries as Nordic mythology of the end times and Zoroastrianism.
 People such as Edgar Cayce, Albert Einstein, Nostradamus, and Carl Sagan are included.
 Even Aliens and Unidentified Flying Objects have articles connecting them to Armageddon.
 Although thousands of books have been published on Armageddon, there are few current titles in a reference format.
 Armageddon Now is well written and informative and not at all pedantic.
 It is interesting to browse as well as use as a reference resource and is a recommended purchase for all libraries where this topic is of interest, especially public libraries.